Bankruptcy and Fraud Allegations

 The federal bankruptcy laws are designed to give you a second chance.
 They’re not a sign of failure—some pretty famous and successful people have filed for bankruptcy—some more than once.
 But the laws are taken seriously.
 If the bankruptcy trustee has any suspicion that your claim is fraudulent or that you have misrepresented your true financial condition, there are specific steps the trustee can take to determine if there’s any merit to those concerns.
+If you have questions about bankruptcy and fraud allegations, contact a New Jersey bankruptcy attorney.

 A Bankruptcy Rule 2004 Examination